How to attract new customers with a marketing game

 An example of a marketing campaign to keep people waiting

-Auchan supermarkets have set up a wait marketing campaign.
-To coincide with its sales peak, the chain gave away the following for every purchase over €10 in shop a scratch card with a unique code as well as an additional card for loyalty card holders.
+Auchan supermarkets, for example, have set up a wait marketing campaign in their outlets.
+To coincide with its end-of-year sales peak, the chain gave away the following for every purchase over €10 in shop a scratch card with a unique code as well as an additional card for loyalty card holders.
 The campaign attracted almost 183k registrations in 2 weeks and 325K codes were used.

 Wait-marketing-example